 Thinking of ideas for work experience can be a challenge, and if you don’t live in an urban area, it can feel like there are very limited options.
 Rather than trying to find the ‘perfect’ opportunity, look for a placement that ticks as many boxes as possible.

 Instead of focusing on one specific job role, consider the wider career industry.
 For example, it may not be possible to shadow an anaesthetist, but you could explore other roles in the healthcare industry like working in a dental practice, nursing home, or GP clinic.
 These will all give you relevant experience that you can still learn from and reflect on in your applications.
+For ideas on work placements specific to each industry, take a look at our Get on the ladder series of Know-how guides, such as Get on the ladder: science, Get on the ladder: writing, editing, and publishing, and Get on the ladder: financial services.

 You could also think about the transferable skills that are relevant across industries to help you find a placement.
 For example, it’s unlikely that you’ll be able to find work experience as an air steward, but you could reach out to customer services departments as the staff will use very similar skills in their day to day jobs.